StevenDye/Parent-Involvement-in-Education-Hypothesis-Testing/README.md

 Project Members: Anil Onal and Steven Dye

-Goals: Two come up with two hypotheses about the relationship between a child's success in school and the participation of their parents, and to test those hypotheses with statistical tests.
+Goals: To come up with two hypotheses about the relationship between a child's success in school and the participation of their parents, and to test those hypotheses with relevant statistical techniques.

 Responsibilities:
  - Define project scope and focus